EXCLUSIVE-WHO estimates COVID-19 boosters needed yearly for most vulnerable

 FACTBOX-Worldwide coronavirus cases cross 179.55 million, death toll at 4,047,338

-(Reporting by Francesco Guarascio @fraguarascio; Editing by Josephine Mason and Emelia Sithole-Matarise)
+(Reporting by Francesco Guarascio in Brussels @fraguarascio; Editing by Josephine Mason, Emelia Sithole-Matarise and Matthew Lewis)

 ((Francesco.Guarascio@thomsonreuters.com; +32 2 287 68 17;))